dm03514/mtg-draft-tools/README.md

 mtg-draft-tools
 ===============

-mtg-draft-tools allows the easy creation of

-pack, draft pool, and sealed deck's.
+mtg-draft-tools allows the easy creation of pack, draft pool, and sealed deck's.

 The idea is to make it simple to generate packs from Magic Work Station (MWS) expansion files.

-Once packs can be generated sealed pools can be easily generated.
+Once packs can be generated, sealed pools can be easily generated.

 Look in `bin` for a list of commands available.